How to Secure Distributed Filters Under Sensor Attacks: Simulation Results

-By selecting $\beta=3$ and $L=1$ for Algorithm \ref{alg:A}, the estimation error $\eta_i(t),i=3,5,10,26$ is provided in (a) of Fig. \ref{fig:connections}.
-From this figure, we see that there are three time instants, i.e., $t=51,101,151$, at which the error dynamics of the plotted sensors fluctuate.
+By selecting $\beta=3$ and $L=3$ for Algorithm~\ref{alg:A}, estimation errors $\eta_i(t),i=3,5,10,26$ are provided in Fig.~\ref{fig:connections}~(a).
+From this figure, we see that there are three time instants, i.e., {$t=125,250,375$}, around which the error dynamics of the plotted sensors fluctuate.
 The reason why the error dynamics of one sensor increase lies in two aspects.
 First, after a certain time instant, this sensor is under attack.
-If so, its observations would be compromised and the estimation performance of this sensor would be degraded.
-For example, in (a) of Fig. \ref{fig:connections}, the errors of sensor $5$ after time $t=151$, sensor $10$ after time $t=51$, and sensor $26$ after time $t=101$ all increase for this reason.
+If so, its observations will be compromised and the estimation performance of this sensor will be degraded.
+For example, in Fig.~\ref{fig:connections}~(a), the errors of sensor $5$ after time $t=375$, sensor $10$ after time $t=125$, and sensor $26$ after time $t=250$ all increase for this reason.
 The second aspect is that after a certain time instant, the neighbor of one senor is under attack.
-For this sensor, its error would also increase due to the consensus influence.
-For example, in (a) of Fig. \ref{fig:connections}, the error of sensor $3$ increases after time $t=51$, since a neighbor of sensor $3$, i.e., sensor $10$, would be under attack after time $t=51$.
-The relationship between the estimation error $\eta(t)$ and the consensus parameter $L$ is studied in (b) of Fig. \ref{fig:connections}.
-The result shows that with the increase of consensus step, the estimation error $\eta(t)$ decreases.
-This conforms to the analysis in Theorems \ref{thm_stability}, \ref{thm_normal} and \ref{thm_bounds_detected}, where a larger consensus step contributes to a small estimation error by compressing its upper bound.
-The connection between the estimation error $\eta(t)$ and the parameter $\beta$ is studied in (c) of Fig. \ref{fig:connections} under $L=4$.
+For this sensor, its error will also increase due to the consensus influence.
+For example, in Fig.~\ref{fig:connections}~(a), the error of sensor $3$ increases after time $t=125$, since a neighbor of sensor $3$, i.e., sensor $10$, is under attack after time $t=125$. { The reason that the estimation error of sensor 26 is large in the time interval 250--375 in Fig.~\ref{fig:connections}~(a) is because of two reasons: 1) After $t=250$, sensor 26 is persistently under attack until $t=375$; 2) The communication rate $L=1$ is small.
+Since the state estimate is affected by the compromised sensor observations, the estimation error will inevitably increase if the information of neighbors is not available in time.
+However, Algorithm~\ref{alg:A} provides a way to improve the estimation performance by increasing the communication rate $L$.
+In Fig.~\ref{fig:connections}~(b), the relationship between estimation error $\eta(t)$ and communication rate $L$ is studied.
+The result shows that with the increase of communication rate $L$, estimation error $\eta(t)$ decreases.} The connection between estimation error $\eta(t)$ and parameter $\beta$ is studied in Fig.~\ref{fig:connections}~(c) under $L=4$.
 The figure shows that the estimation error with $\beta=5$ is the smallest within the errors by respectively setting $\beta=0.1,5,2000$.
-The result conforms to the discussion on the design of $\beta$ which can not be too small or too large in the algorithm setting.
+The result conforms to the discussion on the design of $\beta$ which should not be too small or too large in the algorithm setting.